cyndereN/Patient-Management-App/README.md

 Develop Column, DataFrame data structure to store data.

 Design a neat GUI.
 Use MVC pattern.

-User can choose column to view, sort, filter, and see stats data of patients.
+User can choose column to view, sort, filter, convert to JSON and see stats data of patients.